dilzilla/LlamaSum/README.md

-This is a simple text summarization app that will work with any web link or YouTube video that you paste in.
-There is also a tweet generation feature that will generate a SEO friendly tweet based on the text provided.
+Text Summarizer and Tweet Generator
+A simple desktop app that summarizes text, articles, or YouTube videos and generates SEO-friendly tweets.

+Requirements

-You need to have a Ollama installed and running for this to work as well as llama3 8b installed.
+Ollama installed and running

-If you want to turn this into a actual app on mac download pyinstaller.
+LLaMA 3 8B model installed

+Getting Started

+Clone this repository and navigate to the project directory.
+Install the required packages by running pip install -r requirements.txt.
+Run the app using python llamasum.py.

+Building an Executable (Mac only)

-pip install pyinstaller
+Install PyInstaller using pip install pyinstaller.
+Run pyinstaller llamasum.spec to build an executable.

-You can rebuild the executable using the .spec file in terminal.
+Find the executable in the dist directory.

-pyinstaller --Instasumup.spec
+Features

+Summarize text, articles, or YouTube videos
-Follow me on twitter @dylanpaulwhite
+Generate SEO-friendly tweets based on the summarized text Customizable prompts for summarization and tweet generation Follow me on Twitter @dylanpaulwhite